Computational-Ethnography-Lab/cmap_visualization_toolkit/README.md

 THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
 IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-**Important**: If you use this software, please cite as: "Abramson, Corey, Yuhan (Victoria) Nian, and Zhuofan Li.
+**Important**: If you use this software, please cite as: "Abramson, Corey and Yuhan (Victoria) Nian.
 2025.
 CMAP Visualization Toolkit. https://github.com/Computational-Ethnography-Lab/cmap_visualization_toolkit."

-Key contributors: Yuhan (Victoria) Nian, Zhuofan Li, and others.
+Key contributors: Yuhan (Victoria) Nian, Zhuofan Li, Tara Prendergast, Jakira Silas, and others.

 No warranty is provided.
 If you want to contribute, please email corey.abramson@rice.edu.